openkruise/kruise/docs/proposals/YYYYMMDD-template.md

 - Go in to as much detail as necessary here.
 - Talk about core concepts and how they releate.

-### Security Model

-Document the intended security model for the proposal, including implications on the Kubernetes RBAC model.
-Questions you may want to answer include:

-* Does this proposal implement security controls or require the need to do so?
-  * If so, consider describing the different roles and permissions with tables.
-* Are their adequate security warnings where appropriate (see https://adam.shostack.org/ReederEtAl_NEATatMicrosoft.pdf for guidance).
-* Are regex expressions going to be used, and are their appropriate defenses against DOS.
-* Is any sensitive data being stored in a secret, and only exists for as long as necessary?

 ### Risks and Mitigations

 - What are the risks of this proposal and how do we mitigate?
 Think broadly.